supermodularxyz/gc-passport-faucet/README.md

 ## Getting Started

 1. Create a Gitcoin Passport scorer and api keys at https://scorer.gitcoin.co
-2. Create an Upstash account at https://upstash.com at get url and token
+2. Create an Upstash account at https://upstash.com and get url and token
 3. Deploy to Vercel and configure environment variables (see below for more info)
 4. Fund faucet wallet with tokens